Michael Luk

-Michael Chi Ho Luk (born 22 August 1986) is a former Hong Kong professional footballer who currently plays as an amateur player for Hong Kong First Division club Hoi King.
+Michael Chi Ho Luk (born 22 August 1986) is a Hong Kong former professional footballer.

 He also holds a Canadian passport in addition to his Hong Kong passport.

 Early life

 Luk was born on 22 August 1986 in Hong Kong to parents Joe Luk and Susan Choi.
 Michael Luk lived in Scarborough, Ontario after his family left Hong Kong when he was aged 5.

 Club career

 North America

 Luk started his football career in Ontario Football club Woodbridge Strikers in 2002 and he moved to North York Hearts-Azzurri in 2003.
 His performance attracted national team coach and played for Canada U-17 in this season.

 Between 2005 and 2008, Luk played for St. John's Red Storm.
 He mostly played as defender in the team but he also played games as midfielder.
 He studied in Winthrop University after his high school education, and he continued his career in Winthrop Eagles soccer team.

 Luk played for Premier Development League club Newark Ironbound Express in 2008 and Toronto Lynx in 2009.
 Toronto Lynx set him as one of main players and he was given the number 10 shirt upon his arrival Toronto.
 He scored his first goal of formal competition in the league match against Fort Wayne Fever in Edelweiss Park on 11 July 2009.
 In 2010, he signed with Portugal FC of the Canadian Soccer League, making his debut for the club on May 28, 2010 in a match against Montreal Impact Academy.
 Shortly after Nanchang Bayi offered Luk a trial for the first team in June 2010 and since he was born in Hong Kong the Chinese Football Association counted him as a local player.
 However, Nanchang Hengyuan abandoned Luk after Asqar Jadigerov joined the team.